BCATML's Annual Celebrating Languages Conference

 Pedagogical Enhancement, Not Replacement

-My AI agent was designed to complement teacher expertise, not substitute for human connection and judgment.
+My AI agent was designed to complement teacher expertise, not substitute for human connection.

 Equity and Accessibility

-Every student received equal access to their personal AI tutor, regardless of background or learning challenges.
+Every student received equal access to their personal AI tutor, regardless of background.

 Student Agency and Ownership

-Learners were empowered to direct their own learning journey with AI support, fostering independence.
+Learners were empowered to direct their own learning journey with AI support.

 Technological Architecture